shreyas18jan/CucumberFrameworkExample/README.md

     }
 }
 ```
+ <br> <br>
 6.
-We have feature file and we have step definition ready now we need to mp them.
+We have feature file and we have step definition ready now we need to mp them.<br>
-We need to use @CucumberOptions to map these 2 above things.
+We need to use @CucumberOptions to map these 2 above things.<br>
-Example content is added here:
+Example content is added here:<br>
 ```
 import io.cucumber.junit.Cucumber;
 import io.cucumber.junit.CucumberOptions;